jhudsl/tidyversecourse/manuscript/get-data.md

 By default, `read_csv()` converts blank cells to missing data (NA).

-Finally, we introduce the function `read_csv` here and recommend that you use it, as it is the simplest and fastest way to read CSV files into R. However, we note that there *is* a function `read.csv()` which is available by default in R. You will likely see this function in others' code, so we just want to make sure you're aware of it.
+We have introduced the function `read_csv` here and recommend that you use it, as it is the simplest and fastest way to read CSV files into R. However, we note that there *is* a function `read.csv()` which is available by default in R. You will likely see this function in others' code, so we just want to make sure you're aware of it.

 ## TSVs